Naomi Ackie

-Early life
+Early life and education

-Naomi Ackie was born in Camden and raised in Walthamstow, London, the daughter of second-generation immigrants from Grenada.
+Naomi Sarah Ackie was born on 22 August 1991 in Walthamstow, London, the daughter of second-generation immigrants from Grenada.
 Her father was a Transport for London employee and her mother worked for the National Health Service.
-She is one of three children and has an older brother and sister.
+She has an older brother and sister.

 She went to Walthamstow School for Girls.
 Her first role was at the age of 11, playing the angel Gabriel in a school nativity play.

-She studied at the Royal Central School of Speech and Drama and graduated in 2014.
+She studied at the Royal Central School of Speech and Drama and graduated in 2012 from the Acting (Collaborative Devised Theatre) course.